 Indeed, black markets are not only banking information and recycled credit cards.
 Attacking tools such as Exploit Kits are traded in the cybercrime markets (see this report by Symantec), and these tools are reportedly responsible for 60% of the final user infections (as reported by Google (PDF)).
 So, if those tools are available through the black markets, and are responsible for driving attacks against millions of computer world-wide, then maybe the black markets are not all scam machines for scammers.

 We illustrate this evolution by comparing the ‘market regulatory mechanisms’ of two underground forum markets: a failed market for credit cards and other illegal goods and another, extremely active marketplace for vulnerabilities, exploits, and cyber attacks in general.
 The comparison shows that cybercrime markets evolved from unruly, ‘scam for scammers’ market mechanisms to mature, regulated mechanisms that greatly favors trade efficiency.

 The above Figure is an excerpt taken from one of the black markets we are studying.
 In red a translation of the text for those who do not have a fluent Russian (most of those markets are, in fact, run almost exclusively in Russian language).
 In particular, this is the advertisement of a (back in 2011 and mid-2012) very popular exploit kit.
 The product description comes along with a list of vulnerabilities it can attack, prices and additional services that come along with the exploit kit.

-For more information on our models see our paper and/or contact us directly.
-For a deeper insight on the attack tools traded in the black markets (we are testing them!) see our Malware Analysis page in this wiki.
 If you are interested in what vulnerabilities are traded in the black markets, we are monitoring those as well.
-Make sure to check out the Predictive Models for Vulnerabilities section!
+Make sure to check out the Datasets on Security Research section!

-The following is a list a people that has been involved in the project
+The following is a list a people who have been involved in the project